Timothy Dalton

 The Personal Life of Timothy Dalton

-A confirmed bachelor and opponent of formal relationships, Dalton has never suffered from a lack of female attention.
+A confirmed bachelor who shied away from formal relationships, Dalton never lacked for female attention.
 He has been romantically linked at various times to Denise D. Lewis, Kate Fitzpatrick, and Whoopi Goldberg.
-Timothy himself prefers not to divulge details about his personal life, although he has admitted in interviews that he enjoys romances with actresses:
+Timothy has always been private about his personal life, though he's admitted in interviews that he's drawn to romances with actresses:

-They are beautiful, sexy, and speak the same language as you.
-But I am a «lone wolf.» I'm simply not made for lifelong love.
+They're beautiful, sexy, and speak the same language as you.
+But I'm a 'lone wolf.'
+I'm simply not made for lifelong love.
 Usually, my love only lasts for the duration of filming.
 Of course, there have been exceptions.

-Among those charmed by the Welsh actor were Joan Collins (during the filming of "Sins"), Ornella Muti (while working on "Flash Gordon"), and rumors also suggested dalliances with Elizabeth Taylor and Romy Schneider.
-However, there were two women with whom Timothy lived and maintained relationships much longer than just a filming period.
+The Welsh actor charmed Joan Collins (during filming of "Sins"), Ornella Muti (while working on "Flash Gordon"), and rumors swirled about dalliances with Elizabeth Taylor and Romy Schneider.
+But there were two women Timothy lived with and dated far longer than just a filming period.

 Timothy Dalton always called himself a loner